 Avoid using Wifi

-Use ethernet and not WiFi.
+- Use ethernet and not WiFi.
 The wireless medium can cause issues with the call quality and hence must be avoided.
+Use a LAN wired connection instead of wireless.

 Number of devices

-If you are using WiFi, ensure the number of devices operating on the same channel is as minimal as possible.
-Many devices sharing the same network causes a reduction in individual device's efficiency.
+- If you are using WiFi, ensure the number of devices operating on the same channel is as minimal as possible.
+Many devices sharing the same network cause a reduction in individual devices' efficiency.

-Use high bandwidth internet connection as lower bandwidth adds to the inherent latency involved in algorithmic processing, network traversal etc.
+- Using high bandwidth internet connection as lower bandwidth adds to the inherent latency involved in algorithmic processing, network traversal, etc.

 Check your router's configuration

-If you have addressed the above issues and continue to have jitter related impact on your voice quality, try configuring your router with QoS rules to prioritize traffic on the UDP ports ranging from 10000-20000.
+- If you have addressed the above issues and continue to have a jitter-related impact on your voice quality, try configuring your router with QoS rules to prioritize traffic on the UDP ports ranging from 10000-20000.

 Prefer wired headsets over Bluetooth ones

-We recommend USB / 3.5mm headsets over Bluetooth ones.
+- We recommend USB / 3.5mm headsets over Bluetooth ones.
 If you’re using Bluetooth headsets, connect the USB dongle for better call strength.
 This is because each browser behaves differently with different hardware vendors and it becomes impossibly difficult to troubleshoot such issues.
+Reduce ambient noise such as nearby speakers, fans, exhaust, etc.